rformassspectrometry/RuSirius/README.md

 ### Option 1: Install Sirius and R-api via Conda

-You can install RuSirius using **conda** with the following command:
+1. You can install both the Sirius software and the R API using **conda** with the following command:

 ```bash
 conda install conda-forge::r-sirius-ms
 ```
-This will install both the Sirius software and the R API.
-And then install RuSirius :
+2. Then install RuSirius and it's dependencies :
 ```r
 library(remotes)
 BiocManager::install("RforMassSpectrometry/RuSirius")